 In connecting flight two or more air crafts are used between the origin point and destination point.

-A connecting point is one which a point where there is change of aircraft.
+A connecting point is one which is a point where there is a change of aircraft.

 The origin point is the first departure point or boarding point.